leevisin/Gym-System/README.md

 # Introduction
-“London Fitness” is a small gym operating in London.
+"London Fitness" is a small gym operating in London.
 Our Online Gym Program is designed to be a stand alone application and doesn't require connection to Internet during running time.

 ## Requirements